nnennaeze07/nnennaeze07.github.io/sample3_page.md

 </p>

 We define our Random Forest Regression model with n_estimators=100, which means we will use 100 decision trees in the forest.
-We record the accuracy of the model by noting the valuee of the mean absolute error.
+We record the accuracy of the model by noting the value of the mean absolute error.

 <img src="images/kagglesc2.png?raw=true"/>